Constraining the modified friction in gravitational wave propagation with precessing black hole binaries: Modified GW friction in gravitational propagations

 In such a parametrization, the new effects arising from theories beyond GR are fully characterized by four parameters: $\bar \nu$, $\bar \mu$, $\nu_A$, and $\mu_A$.
 Different parameters correspond to different effects on the propagation of GWs.
-These effects can be divided into three classes: 1) the frequency-independent effects induced by $\bar \mu$ and $\bar \nu$ which include the modification to the GW speed and friction; 2) the parity-violating effects induced by $\nu_A$ and $\mu_A$ which include the amplitude and velocity birefringences of GWs respectively; and 3) the Lorentz-violating effects induced by frequency-dependent $\bar \nu$ and $\bar \mu$ which include the frequency-independent damping and nonlinear dispersion relation of GWs respectively.
-The corresponding modified theories with specific forms of the four parameters ${\cal H}\bar \nu$, $\bar \mu$, ${\cal H}\nu_A$, and $\mu_A$ are summarized in Table I in ref.~\cite{Zhu:2023wci}.
-The parity- and Lorentz-violating effects, in general, induce amplitude or phase corrections to the GW waveforms of the compact binary inspiral systems since these effects are frequency-dependent \cite{Zhu:2023wci, waveform}. since they are frequency-dependent, they in general induce refs.~\cite{Zhu:2023wci, waveform} derived their corrections to the GW waveforms of the compact binary inspiral systems.
-One then can constrain the parity- and Lorentz-violating effects by comparing the modified waveforms with the GW signals, see refs.~\cite{Zhang:2024rel, Zhu:2023wci, Qiao:2019wsh, Hou:2024xbv, Gong:2023ffb, Zhu:2022uoq, Niu:2022yhr, Gong:2021jgg, Wu:2021ndf, Wang:2020cub, Zhao:2019szi} and references therein.
+These effects can be divided into three classes: 1) the frequency-independent effects induced by $\bar \mu$ and $\bar \nu$ which include the modification to the GW speed and friction; 2) the parity-violating effects induced by $\nu_A$ and $\mu_A$ which include the amplitude and velocity birefringence of GWs respectively; and 3) the Lorentz-violating effects induced by frequency-dependent $\bar \nu$ and $\bar \mu$ which include the frequency-independent damping and nonlinear dispersion relation of GWs respectively.
+The corresponding modified theories with specific forms of the four parameters ${\cal H}\bar \nu$, $\bar \mu$, ${\cal H}\nu_A$, and $\mu_A$ are summarized in Table I in Ref.~\cite{Zhu:2023wci}.
+The parity- and Lorentz-violating effects, in general, induce amplitude or phase corrections to the GW waveforms of the compact binary inspiral systems since these effects are frequency-dependent \cite{Zhu:2023wci, waveform}.
+One then can constrain the parity- and Lorentz-violating effects by comparing the modified waveforms with the GW signals (see Refs.~\cite{Zhang:2024rel, Zhu:2023wci, Qiao:2019wsh, Hou:2024xbv, Gong:2023ffb, Zhu:2022uoq, Niu:2022yhr, Gong:2021jgg, Wu:2021ndf, Wang:2020cub, Zhao:2019szi, Li:2024fxy} and references therein).
 However, these cases are not in the scope of this research, and in this paper, we only focus on the frequency-independent cases.